Detailed Black Health Icon

 Accreditation

-The Pharmacy Technician Program of Robertson College Calgary has been awarded the status of Full Accreditation by the Canadian Council for Accreditation of Pharmacy Programs from July 2022 to June 30, 2025.
+The Robertson College Pharmacy Technician Program has been awarded Accreditation status by the Canadian Council for Accreditation of Pharmacy Programs (CCAPP) for a three-year term ending June 30, 2028.

 Career Opportunities